FailAcademy/learning/wdp-london/_projects/project-04.md

 Once you have finished working on your site, please export your database by following these instructions:

-1. Add Rose as an Administrator to your site (username: `ashleigh` / password: `ashleigh` / email: ashleigh@redacademy.com)
+1. Add Ashleigh as an Administrator to your site (username: `ashleigh` / password: `ashleigh` / email: ashleigh@redacademy.com)
 2. Install the Duplicator
 3. Go to Dulpicator -> Packages in the WordPress admin area and select 'Create New'
 4. In the 'Name' field, replace the auto generated name with '20180530_inhabitent_[your-name]'